Donald Smaltz

-Donald Calvin "Don" Smaltz (born 1936/1937) is an American lawyer who served as the Independent Counsel appointed to investigate allegations that United States Secretary of Agriculture Mike Espy had received improper gifts from companies with business before his department.
-His investigation, which ran from 1994 to 1998, resulted in Espy's acquittal but led to several convictions of associates and substantial fines for companies involved.
+Donald C. Smaltz (born 1936/1937) is an American lawyer who was appointed as Independent Counsel to investigate charges that United States Secretary of Agriculture Mike Espy had received improper gifts from companies with business before his department.
+Espy was acquitted, but the investigation ended in convictions of some associates and fines for the companies.

-Early life and education
+Career

-Smaltz was born in Lebanon, Pennsylvania, to a Bethlehem Steel worker father and an Italian immigrant mother.
-He attended Pennsylvania State University followed by Dickinson School of Law, where he earned his J.D. degree in 1961.
+Smaltz was born in Lebanon, Pennsylvania, to a steelworker and an Italian immigrant mother.
+He attended Pennsylvania State University and Penn State Dickinson Law where he received his J.D. degree in 1961.

-Legal career

-Early career

-After law school, Smaltz served as a trial attorney in the U.S. Army's Judge Advocate General Corps.
-He then worked as an Assistant United States Attorney in Los Angeles, where he specialized in prosecuting white-collar crime.
+Smaltz served as a trial attorney for the Army's Judge Advocate General Corps.
+He then spent several years as Assistant United States Attorney in Los Angeles, where he specialized in white-collar crime.